aranmariaines/etl/web_scraper/README.md

 ### Area Metropolitana de Buenos Aires, Argentina

-I want to understand the power outage by region and hours in Area Metropolitana de Buenos Aires.

-Two companies provide the service: Edenor and Edesur.
+This project collects data on power outages in Ciudad de Buenos Aires.
+It aims to understand the quality of services provided by electric companies.

-The power outage data is available as snapshot of current situation in a [web page](https://www.argentina.gob.ar/enre/estado-de-la-red-electrica-en-el-area-metropolitana-de-buenos-aires).
+The power outage data is available as snapshots of the current situation in a [web page](https://www.argentina.gob.ar/enre/estado-de-la-red-electrica-en-el-area-metropolitana-de-buenos-aires).
 I created a web scraper to store this data in a database to analyze them.

-I am currently in collecting data stage.
+There is no public data on historical power outage, so I am collecting it with a web scraper.